tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

-## Tag UI
+## Tag UI and default payload
 This is the UI of the Client-side tracker tag.

 <img width="1265" alt="client-side-tracker-tag" src="https://github.com/user-attachments/assets/9fe75b06-041a-4b29-8313-ead49ca254e0">

-This is a typical payload with no customization at all.
+This is a standard payload with no customization at all.

 ```json
 {